 Stories

-Did you know that you can use books to help your toddler recognize and manage their emotions?
+Did you know that you can use books to help your little one recognize and manage their emotions?
 You can do this by talking to them about the emotions that the characters in a story experience.
 For instance, you could ask, “Why do you think the little girl in the book is upset?” or “What about you, what makes you feel better when you’re sad?”
 Books about things like sharing and arguments are also useful for teaching kids how to get along with others.
 Plus, children become interested in books at an early age, as Élisabeth has noticed with her 1-year-old daughter.
 “Ziah brings me the books herself so we can look at them together,” she says.
 “Her favourite story takes place in a park.
 She likes looking at the pictures of children playing together.”

 Intervention

 It’s hard for young children to follow rules, so sometimes you have to step in to help them.
-Learning to follow instructions helps your toddler behave well in a group and develop strong relationships with others.
-You can help by giving them only a few simple, age-appropriate rules and making sure they understand your instructions.
+Learning to follow instructions helps your child behave well in a group and develop strong relationships with others.
+You can help by giving them only a few simple, age-appropriate rules to follow and making sure they understand your instructions.
 For example, Catherine gets down to eye level with her 3-year-old son and uses simple words.
 “I tell him that he has to stop jumping, for example, because it’s too noisy for the downstairs neighbours.”
 You can also let your child know how you expect them to behave.
 For example, you can tell them to walk quietly like a cat.
 You’ll find you often have to repeat the same rules, so be patient!

 Try to give your child frequent opportunities to play with other children.
 You can take them to the park, participate in activities at a family organization, or invite a friend over to play.
-When your toddler plays with other children, they learn to share and how to express their needs.
+When your child plays with other children, they learn to share and to express their needs.
 They also learn to work with others, such as when doing puzzles or playing with blocks.
 If you see that your child is having trouble asking nicely, waiting their turn, or sharing toys, you can stay with them and guide them.

 Cuddles